AnonymousH4ck3r/2018Robocup/EV3Basic/readme.md

 * I tried making a robot go forward with only 2 blocks and it was making a move tank block's condition time and make it run for a very long time (100000000000000000000000000000000000)

-# Robot Coding Class 2:

-* Recap on how to use two sensors to follow a line that I forgot how to

-* First Quiz and also pretty sure that I will get a A or a A+!

-* The negative speed for the while that is not moving to help the wheel that is

-* Slow but steady is best and Aron said my code was more accurate